vikasvshastry/SaarthiCareer-App/README.md

 # SaarthiCareer-App
 Notifications and Feedback App

-Allows users to get Notified and give feedback.
+Allows users to be Notified and give feedback.

 Progress :
 1. Done with accounts.